allpro/form-manager/README.md

 **FM does NOT do/require:**

-- **Does not require any special mark-up or structure**.
+- **Does not require any special mark-up or structure**
-- Does not 'render' anything - **it's a _pure_ data and logic handler.**
+- Does not 'render' anything, but does auto-generate field props
-- Does not 'wrap' your forms; it is _agnostic_ about form mark-up
+- Does not 'wrap' forms; it is agnostic about form layout
-- Does not fetch or post data, but does provide data ready to post.
+- Does not fetch or post data, but does provide post-ready data
-- Does not create any global vars (unless imported as a `<script />`)
+- Does not create use global vars (unless imported as a `<script />`)
-- Does not use Context in React or any similar trickery
+- Does not use Context in React or similar trickery

-FM is **pure Javascript**.
+FM is **ordinary Javascript**.
 There is no magic behind the curtain!

 ## Live Examples